a race with no finish line

 .

-.Defrosting windows & sorting lesson cards simultaneously
+.Defrosting the windows & sorting lesson cards simultaneously

 ..